ebulliner/readme-generator/Develop/utils/README.md

   * [License](#license)
 ---
   ## Installation:
-  Go to GitHub, Clone the repository, clone it into your termnial or command line
+  Git clone into your terminal/command line
   ## Usage:
-  It's used for event planning.
+  to have fun
   ## Contributing:
-  Just make sure when using this app to have fun after you make your plans!
-Nothing more, nothing less!
+  nope!
   ## Tests:
-  No
+  nope!
   ## Questions:
   For any further assistance, you may contact me at:
   * Github: [ebulliner](<https://github.com/ebulliner>)
   OR
-  * Email: evan_bulliner@yahoo.com
+  * Email: email@email.com
   ---
   ___
 # License